-Dick Schwartz, Roger Greenberg, Ed Junell and Monica Oathout have been selected in 2012 as Texas' Top Rated Lawyers by ALM for receiving an AV Preeminent rating in Martindale-Hubbell's peer review ratings.
+Dick Schwartz, Suzanna Bonham, Parker Fauntleroy, Kenneth George, Roger Greenberg, Ed Junell and Monica Oathout have been selected as Texas' Top Rated Lawyers receiving an AV Preeminent rating in Martindale-Hubbell's peer review ratings.
 An AV Preeminent rating is a significant rating accomplishment - a testament to the fact that a lawyer's peers rank him or her at the highest level of professional excellence.
-In recognition of this honor these SJGO attorneys will be featured in Texas' Top Rated Lawyers, a special stand alone magazine that will be distributed in the Austin American-Statesman, The Dallas Morning News, Houston Chronicle, San Antonio Express-News and The Wall Street Journal.
+In recognition of this honor these SJGO attorneys will be featured in Texas' Top Rated Lawyers, a special stand alone magazine that will be distributed in the Austin American-Statesman, The Dallas Morning News, Houston Chronicle, San Antonio Express-News and The Wall Street Journal on March 30th.
 It will also be distributed with The Texas Lawyer, The American Lawyer, The National Law Journal, and Corporate Counsel magazine.

 SJGO Lawyers Receive Peer Recognition

-Dick Schwartz, Ed Junell and Roger Greenberg were recently recognized in the Super Lawyers - Business Edition 2012 (a Thomson Reuters Service).
+Dick Schwartz, Ed Junell and Roger Greenberg were recently recognized in the Super Lawyers - Business Edition 2011.
 Super Lawyers is a rating service of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.
 The new Business Edition features those attorneys who were previously selected in 2010 to the Super Lawyers list in specific business practice areas and is distributed to in-house counsel, and CEOs and presidents of Fortune 500 companies.
 Dick and Ed were selected in Business Litigation while Roger was selected in Securities Litigation.

 Dick and Ed were also included in the 2011 Best Lawyers, Houston Edition, in a special supplement to the National Law Journal and The American Lawyer.
 Both were selected for Commercial Litigation and Dick was also selected for Alternative Dispute Resolution.